As You Were

 But it's crucial, because it's just not possible

-to always be behind the stick."
+to always be in control."

 —Captain Paul Skinner, Ret., Life in Providence